-- Section 11A of the Liquor Act 2007 applies to this licence.
-Liquor must not be sold by retail on the licensed premises for a continuous period of six (6) hours between 04:00 AM and 10:00 AM during each consecutive period of 24 hours.
-The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence. - 2.
-Restricted trading & NYE
+Section 11A of the Liquor Act 2007 applies to this licence.
+Liquor must not be sold by retail on the licensed premises for a continuous period of 6 hours between 4:00 AM and 10:00 AM during each consecutive period of 24 hours.
+The licensee must comply with this 6-hour closure period along with any other limits specified in the trading hours for this licence.

+2. Consumption on premises

+Restricted trading & NYE (std)

+Consumption on premises

+Good Friday 12:00 noon - 10:00 PM

+Christmas Day 12:00 noon - 10:00 PM (liquor can only be served with or ancillary to a meal in a dining area)

+December 31st Normal opening time until normal closing time or 2:00 AM on New Year's Day.

+whichever is the later

+Note: Trading is also allowed after midnight into the early morning of Good Friday and Christmas Day if authorised by an extended trading authorisation.
+Trading must cease at the time specified under the authorisation.
+The latest time that can be specified is 5:00 AM.

+3. Social impact

+The business authorised by this licence must not operate with a greater overall level of social impact on the wellbeing of the local and broader community than what could reasonably be expected from the information contained in the Community Impact Statement, application and other information submitted in the process of obtaining this licence.

+4. Plan of management

+The premises is to be operated at all times in accordance with the Plan of Management dated February 2022 as may be varied from time to time after consultation with NSW Police.
+A copy of the Plan of Management is to be kept on the premises, and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority.

+5. Liquor Accord

+The licensee or its representative must join and be an active participant in the local liquor accord.

+6. CCTV

-- 3. The business authorised by this licence must not operate with a greater overall level of social impact on the wellbeing of the local and broader community than what could reasonably be expected from the information contained in the Community Impact Statement, application and other information submitted in the process of obtaining the licence. - 4.
-The premises is to be operated at all times in accordance with the Plan of Management dated March 2022 as may be varied from time to time after consultation with NSW Police.
-A copy of the Plan of Management is to be kept on the premises, and made available for inspection on the request of a police officer, council officer, Liquor and Gaming NSW inspector, or any other person authorised by the Independent Liquor and Gaming Authority. - 5.
-The licensee or its representative must join and be an active participant in the local liquor accord. - 6.
-Closed-circuit television system - 1) The licensee must maintain a closed-circuit television (CCTV) system on the licensed premises ("the premises") in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the premises is required to close, - (b) recordings must be in digital format and at a minimum of ten (10) frames per second, - (c) any recorded image must specify the time and date of the recorded image, - (d) the system's cameras must cover the following areas: - (i) all entry and exit points on the premises, and - (ii) all publicly accessible areas (other than toilets) within the premises. - 2) The licensee must also: - (a) keep all recordings made by the CCTV system for at least 30 days, - (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and - (c) provide any recordings made by the system to a police officer or Liquor and Gaming NSW inspector within 24 hours of any request by the police officer or Liquor and Gaming NSW inspector to provide such recordings. - 7.
-Crime Scene Preservation
+- 1. The licensee must maintain a closed-circuit television (CCTV) system on the premises in accordance with the following requirements: - (a) the system must record continuously from opening time until one hour after the premises is required to close (or, in the case of a premises that is not required to cease trading, continuously at all times), - (b) recordings must be in digital format and at a minimum of ten (10) frames per second, - (c) any recorded image must specify the time and date of the recorded image. - (d) the system's cameras must cover the following areas: - (i) all entry and exit points on the premises, - (ii) the footpath immediately adjacent to the premises, and - (iii) all publicly accessible areas (other than toilets) within the premises.

+2. The licensee must also:

+- (a) keep all recordings made by the CCTV system for at least 30 days, - (b) ensure that the CCTV system is accessible at all times the system is required to operate pursuant to clause 1(a), by at least one person able to access and fully operate the system, including downloading and producing recordings of CCTV footage, and

+(c) provide any recordings made by the system to a police officer or Liquor and Gaming NSW inspector within 24 hours of any request by the police officer or Liquor and Gaming NSW inspector to provide such recordings.

+7. Crime scene preservation